Canon 80D vs Olympus E-PL9

 It is notable that the 80D has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the E-PL9 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the E-PL9 followed on from the Olympus E-PL8.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the 80D and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The 80D was replaced by the Canon 90D, while the E-PL9 was followed by the Olympus E-PL10.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 80D and the Olympus E-PL9?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 80D: